 30 March 2020

-In this everchanging ‘new normal’ of social distancing, shutdowns and empty supermarket shelves the COVID-19 pandemic has thrust upon us, it’s not surprising that people are experiencing some stress and anxiety.
+In this ever changing ‘new normal’ of outbreaks, lockdowns and social restrictions the COVID-19 pandemic has created, it’s not surprising that people are experiencing some stress and anxiety.
 And that’s just the grown-ups!
-Many parents are wondering what they should be doing to help their children stay calm and not worry too much, at a time when nothing about their day feels ‘normal’.
+Many parents are wondering what they can be doing to help their children stay calm and not worry too much, at a time when nothing about their day feels ‘normal’.
+Try these tips for talking with young children about COVID-19 to help them make sense of all the changes.

 Even if you’ve tried to keep your kids away from the news and adult conversations, now that schools, restaurants, cinemas and even playgrounds are closed, they’re bound to be a little curious – and maybe even anxious.